 The DPC Circular is based on best practice principles for government and NFP funding relationships including

 - Collaboration and partnership

 - Achieving value with relevant money

 - Governance and accountability

 - Probity and transparency

 - Community development principles

-The State Procurement Board has updated the following policies to incorporate the NFP principles:
+The State Procurement Board has updated its policies to incorporate the NFP principles.

 A standard not-for-profit funded services agreement is currently being developed to simplify the contracting process for NFP funded services.